wcasper/math107spring2022/_exams/practice-exam1/problem2.md

 d) Label the horizontal axis as *x* and the vertical axis as *y*, and add a legend to your plot.

-e) Save and submit the figure with the rest of your exam files on Canvas.

 **Note:** All the commands used to create the figure must be included in the script file that gets submitted.
 Commands that are not included will not receive credit.